-The studies Scurich and John cite offer insight into the probability that a sexual crime is reported conditional on it occurring, $P_r$ or P(Report).
-However, given the motivation for their work, Scurich and John are not actually interested in their analysis in the rate of reporting for all sexual crimes; critical to their work is only the probability that a sexual offense is reported by the victim conditional on it being committed by an individual previously convicted of a sexual offense, P(Report|CSO).
-By choosing instead to incorporate estimated reporting probabilities about sexual offenses generally, and not sexual offenses that count as sexual recidivism, Scurich and John implicitly assume that the probability that a victim (or someone else) reports a sexual crime to law enforcement is independent of whether the alleged offender has been convicted of a sexual offense in the past-that is, P(Report) = P(Report|CSO).
+The studies Scurich and John cite offer insight into the probability that a sex crime is reported conditional on it occurring, P_r or P(Report).
+However, given the motivaton for their work, Scurich and John are not actually interested in their analysis in the rate of reporting for all sex crimes; critical to their work is only the probability that a sex offense is reported by the victim conditional on it being committed by an individual previously convicted of a sex offense, P(Report|CSO).
+By choosing instead to incorporate estimated reporting probabilities about sex offenses generally, and not sex offenses that count as sexual recidivism, Scurich and John implicitly assume that the probability that a victim (or someone else) reports a sex crime to law enforcement is independent of whether the offender has been convicted of a sex offense in the past-i.e., P(Report) = P(Report|CSO).

 There are good reasons to believe this assumption is incorrect.
-The most important reason is that victims may be much more likely than they normally would be to report a crime committed against them by someone with a criminal history of sexual offending, especially if that individual is subject to community notification requirements.
-Because most sexual offenses are perpetrated by intimates or acquaintances, victims are likely to know if the person who victimizes them has been convicted of a sexual crime in the past-even if the individual is not listed on a public sexual offender registry [National Crime Victimization Analysis Tool (NVAT) Report, 2020].
+The most important reason is that victims may be much more likely than they normally would to report a crime committed against them by someone with a criminal history of sexual offending, especially if that individual is subject to community notification requirements.
+Because most sex offenses are perpetrated by intimates or acquaintances, victims are likely to know if the person who victimizes them has been convicted of a sex crime in the past-even if the individual who committed the crime in question is not listed on a public sex offender registry (NVAT Report 2020).

-Awareness that an offender has a criminal history is particularly relevant to reporting behavior because one of the primary reasons victims give for not reporting their victimization is that they assume the police will not believe them or will blame them for what happened.
-Jones et al. (2009), which we discuss above, conduct a cross-sectional survey of female sexual assault victims presenting at an urban clinic or emergency department after their attack to identify the reasons women might choose not to report their rape to the police.
-They find that 51% of nonreporting victims were reluctant to report because "police would be insensitive or blame me"; 49% explained that "[s]ome people will not believe me"; 63% indicated that "[i]t would be just his word against mine"; and 73% worried that "[o]ther people will think I am responsible" (p.
-420).
+Awareness that an offender has a criminal history is relevant to reporting behavior because one of the primary reasons victims give for not reporting is they assume the police will not believe them or will blame them for what happened.
+Jones et al. (2009) conducted a cross-sectional survey of female sexual assault victims presenting at an urban clinic or emergency department after their attack to determine the reasons women might choose not to report their rape to the police.
+They found that 51% of non-reporting victims were reluctant to report because "police would be insensitive or blame me"; 49% explained that "[s]ome people will not believe me"; 63% explained that "[i]t would be just his word against mine"; and 73% explained, "[o]ther people will think I am responsible" (p.420).

-The fact that an individual has a criminal record for other sexual offenses may make a victim more confident that her account will be taken seriously and thus may make her more likely to report being victimized.
-It certainly seems unlikely that police would begin by assuming that an allegation that a convicted sex offender committed a new sexual offense was frivolous.
+The fact that an individual has a criminal record for other sex offenses may make a victim more confident that her account will be taken seriously and thus may make her more likely to report being victimized.
+It certainly seems hard to argue that police would start by assuming an allegation that a "convicted sex offender" committed a new sex offense was frivolous.
 The findings emerging from Jones et al. (2009) suggest that such confidence in a victim's account could lead to a massive increase in reporting.
-Moreover, a relatively high chance of reporting is also probable for an offense committed by a stranger because victims are generally much more likely to report sexual offenses perpetrated against them by strangers (Chen & Ullman, 2010).
+Moreover, a relatively high chance of reporting is even likely for an offense against a stranger because victims are generally much more likely to report sex offenses perpetrated by strangers (Chen & Ullman 2010),